R-Ahmed-Khan/PathSeeker/ppo/README.md

 # PPO-based 2D Path Planning for UGV

-This project implements an autonomous path palnning system for an Unmanned Ground Vehicle (UGV) using the Proximal Policy Optimization (PPO) reinforcement learning algorithm.
+This project implements a path planning system for an Unmanned Ground Vehicle (UGV) using the Proximal Policy Optimization (PPO) reinforcement learning algorithm.
 The UGV learns to navigate from a start point to a moving target point in a continuous 2D environment.

 <div align="center">